-The biggest upside to Facebook Ads is that they’re pretty easy to get set up and they allow you to access a broad audience.
-The biggest downside, however, is that Facebook advertising is a form of interruption marketing — which means that people are on the platform for something else when your ad interrupts them.
+The most significant upside to Facebook Ads is that they’re pretty easy to get set up, and they allow you to access a broad audience.
+The biggest downside, however, is that Facebook advertising is a form of interruption marketing, meaning that people are on the platform for something else when your ad interrupts them.
 That doesn’t mean it’s ineffective… but it’s something every advertiser needs to keep in mind.

 Advertise Across Multiple Platforms